 FILTERXML

-The FILTERXML function is used to extract specific data from XML content in Excel.
-It allows you to parse and filter XML data to retrieve desired information, making it easier to work with XML files and data within Excel spreadsheets.
+The FILTERXML function extracts specific data from XML content in Excel.
+It allows you to parse and filter XML data to retrieve desired information.
+This helps in managing XML files and data within Excel spreadsheets.

 Syntax 🔗